 - ACDelco 94RAGM Professional AGM Automotive BCI Group 94R Battery.
 Good reviews.
-One of the least expensive batteries that fits most Mercedes-Benz cars.
+One of the least expensive batteries that fit most Mercedes-Benz cars.

-As we talk about battery brands, it is important to know that four main companies (EastPennDeka, Johnson Control, AC Delco and Exide) produce the majority of the batteries sold in US.
+As we talk about battery brands, it is important to know that four main companies (EastPennDeka, Johnson Control, AC Delco, and Exide) produce most of the batteries sold in the US.
 Even within one brand, you will find batteries that vary in quality.
-The same company can make a cheap and inexpensive battery that only has a one-year warranty and a Platinium AGM battery with 5-year warranty.
+The same company can make a cheap and inexpensive battery with only a one-year warranty and a Platinium AGM battery with a 5-year warranty.

-This article is not an endorsement of any of battery brands listed here.
-Please perform your research on these batteries and check if Group 94R battery will fit your Mercedes-Benz.
+This article does not endorse any of the battery brands listed here.
+Please research these batteries and check if the Group 94R battery will fit your Mercedes-Benz.

 5EverStart, AutoCraft and DuraLast Batteries

 The problem with the inexpensive batteries is that you may eventually start experiencing electrical problems such as ESP or AirBag warning lights on the dashboard.
-These batteries may continue to crank and start the engine just fine but they don’t perform very well when they are under frequent high power demands.
-Eventually, you may end spending hundreds of dollars troubleshooting electrical malfunctions when the root of the problem had been an underperforming battery.
+These batteries may continue to crank and start the engine just fine, but they don’t perform well under frequent high-power demands.
+Eventually, you may spend hundreds of dollars troubleshooting electrical malfunctions when the root of the problem has been an underperforming battery.

-We are not saying there is anything wrong with AutoCraft Gold batteries sold at Advance Auto Parts or Duralast sold at AutoZone, but based on our experience they wouldn’t be our first choice.
+We are not saying anything is wrong with AutoCraft Gold batteries sold at Advance Auto Parts or Duralast sold at AutoZone, but based on our experience, they wouldn’t be our first choice.
 The last AutoCraft Silver battery we purchased from Advance Auto Parts lasted exactly thirteen months.
 There is an interesting Advance Auto Parts battery review that you may want to read before you purchase an AutoCraft battery.

 4Interstate / Bosch

 Interstate batteries have been on the market for decades.
 They tend to work fine for everyday use.
-Interstate offers most battery size groups including a battery that is an exact fit for Mercedes-Benz cars.
+Interstate offers most battery size groups, including a battery that is an exact fit for Mercedes-Benz cars.
 Overall a good choice and can often be found at NAPA stores.
-Interstate batteries are also made by Johnson Controls.
+Johnson Controls also makes interstate batteries.

-According to a Reuters article way back in 2008, Exide was contracted to supply Bosch branded batteries.
+According to a Reuters article in 2008, Exide was contracted to supply Bosch-branded batteries.
 Bosch batteries are typically sold in Pep Boys stores.
-That contract may have been changed by now though.
-As far as we know the Bosch batteries may very well be produced in the same assembly lines as Everlast batteries sold at WalMart and manufactured by Johnson Controls.
-The point is that Bosch batteries are usually rebranded batteries supplied by one of the major car batteries manufacturers in the world such as Exide and Johnson Controls.
-You may have a Bosch battery that lasts over 10 years and the next one only lasts two years.3AC Delco – Least Expensive AGM BatteryAC Delco is one of the main battery manufacturers in US.
+That contract may have been changed by now, though.
+As far as we know, the Bosch batteries may very well be produced in the same assembly lines as Everlast batteries sold at WalMart and manufactured by Johnson Controls.
+The point is that Bosch batteries are usually rebranded batteries supplied by one of the major car battery manufacturers in the world, such as Exide and Johnson Controls.
+You may have a Bosch battery that lasts over 10 years, and the next one only lasts two years.3AC Delco – Least Expensive AGM BatteryAC Delco is one of the main battery manufacturers in the US.
 They also make an AGM battery that is maintenance and leak free.
 They provide high cycling capabilities.
 ACDelco batteries come with a 36-month free replacement warranty.
-This is a good choice when price is a concern.
+This is a good choice when the price is a concern.
 If you are looking for a battery that will last and meet the OEM specs this is the one.
 The ACDelco batteries perform well in vibration environments and generally speaking don’t have any issues with corrosion due to their absorbed glass mat design.

 Their ACDelco 94RAGM Professional AGM Automotive BCI Group 94R Battery fits most Mercedes-Benz sedans and SUVs.
 The only model that requires a different battery size is the SLK.

 Optima batteries are also manufactured by Johns Controls and feature the patented spiral cell technology.
-Optima batteries are lead AGM batteries, not Gel or conventional flooded acid battery.
+Optima batteries are lead AGM batteries, not Gel or conventional flooded acid batteries.
 They have a reputation for being able to last several years, especially the yellow top Optima battery.
-They are completely maintenance free.
+They are completely maintenance-free.
 Optima batteries can be installed and operated in virtually any position, which is an advantage of AGM batteries.
-The main downside of Optima battery is that it is hard to find an exact fit for Mercedes-Benz cars.
+The main downside of the Optima battery is that it is hard to find an exact fit for Mercedes-Benz cars.
 Optima has long been known as one of the “best” battery brands.

 1Exide AGM Best Overall Battery

 There are several factors to consider when you are choosing a Mercedes-Benz battery.
-It ‘s okay to neglect the battery in most cars but when it comes to Mercedes-Benz cars they are the soul of the vehicle.
-Their job is not only to crank the engine but also to supply current to power hungry “Electronic Consumers.”
-That’s why in certain MB models you will also find a second battery called “Auxilary Battery.”
+It’s okay to neglect the battery in most cars but when it comes to Mercedes-Benz cars they are the soul of the vehicle.
+Their job is not only to crank the engine but also to supply current to power-hungry “Electronic Consumers.”
+That’s why in certain MB models you will also find a second battery called an “Auxilary Battery.”